i-Dare/Science4Fashion_ref/README.md

 -a|--adapter (required): sets one or more adapters to perform the query

 -n|--numberResults (optional): sets the number of results to return

+-u|--user (optional): sets the information of the user that conducts the search request
 ```